 DAILY BOARDING RATE

-ANCILLARY COSTS / EXTRAMURAL ACTIVITIES
+ANCILLARY COSTS / INCIDENTALS / EXTRAMURAL ACTIVITIES (EXTRAS)

 NOTICE OF WITHDRAWAL

-Please note that this discount will NOT apply in full to settlements by credit card and/or payments in cash as the additional bank charges incurred will necessarily be deducted from the discount.
-Cheques and foreign transfers take longer to clear; you are advised to make allowance for this, in order to avoid disappointment, as cut-off dates will be strictly observed.
+Payments in cash will attract bank deposit fees at applicable rates charged by FNB (currently up to 2.7%) plus an administrative charge of ZAR 112 per deposit.
+Please note that the early settlement amounts will not apply in full to settlements by credit card and/or payments in cash as the additional bank charges incurred will necessarily be charged to your account.
+Cheques and foreign transfers take longer to clear - you are advised to make allowance for this when taking advantage of the early settlement options, in order to avoid disappointment, as cut-off dates will be strictly observed.